 Stage 2 is that stage that I would consider to be the first real sleep stage.
 If your baby was woken up at this stage, they would have felt like they had actually been sleeping.

 Stage 3 is getting deeper.
 It’s the more regenerative stage of sleep.
 This is the stage of sleep that is important for your baby’s immune system.
-In Stage 3, your little one’s body begins to repair and rejuvenating their muscle tissue and immune system.
-It also stores energy for the next day or awake time.
+In Stage 3, your little one’s body begins to repair and it helps to rejuvinate their muscle tissue and immune system.
+It also stores energy for the next day.

 Sleep Cycles & the Rouse to Sleep Method

 Once we’ve gone through all of the stages, we either wake up or come close to waking up, and then start over again until the alarm goes off.